gaanavi/test123/README.md

-my name is hari
+my name is krishna
-my name daught name is gaanavi my wife name is lakshmi my father name is venkateswarlu my mothar name is ramanamma
+my name daught name is gaanu
+my wife name is lak
+my father name is dvr
+my mothar name is amma